jhudson8/smocks/api.md

 #### respondWithFile(filePath)
 Convienance method for creating a default variant (id of "default") and then calling [Variant:respondWithFile](#project/jhudson8/smocks/snippet/method/Variant/respondWithFile) on the variant.

+#### respondWithVariantFile(mockDir, fileName)
+Convienance method for creating a default json response based on a response.json file and then calling [Variant:respondWithJsonData](#project/jhudson8/smocks/snippet/method/Variant/respondWithVariantFile) on the variant.

 ### Variant
 #### route(options)